CMS-L1T-Jet-Tagging/TrainTagger/README.md

 # Adding a new model
 To add a new model class to the repo there are a number of steps needed:
-First add a MyModel.py to tagger/model
-This python script must contain a uniquely named model class that inherits from JetTagModel and is registered with the model factory:
+First create a file MyModel.py in the tagger/model directory This python script must contain a uniquely named model class that inherits from JetTagModel and is registered with the model factory:
 ```
 @JetModelFactory.register('MyModel')